sierra760/historical-markers/README.md

 npm install
 ```

 Note that since this project offers support for creating apps for multiple regions from a single codebase, the state of Nevada is used as the default region for this repository.
 You can change the region at any time by running a shell script in the root directory of this repository that applies the necessary configuration changes.
-For example, the following command switches configuration to the state of Colorado (two-letter abbreviation "co"):
+For example, the following command switches configuration to the state of Nevada (two-letter abbreviation "nv"):

 ```bash
 ./select_region.sh nv